Great wildebeest migration safari guide – 2023 – 2024 Kenya and Tanzania safaris – African wildebeest safaris

 Great wildebeest migration safari guide – The Great Wildebeest Migration is one of the last mass terrestrial wildlife movements left on the planet.
-It’s the main reason why so many travellers venture to Kenya and Tanzania for a Migration safari, especially around mid-year.
+It’s the main reason why so many travelers venture to Kenya and Tanzania for a Migration safari, especially around mid-year.

 The Migration is one of Nature’s greatest paradoxes: timing is absolutely vital, but there is no way to predict the timing of the animals’ movements.
 We know that the wildebeest (and a smattering of zebra and antelope) will cross the Mara River but nobody knows exactly when.
 We also know that rain will trigger the wildebeest to move onto fresh grazing but nobody knows exactly when the rain will fall.

 Fortunately, we’ve been planning Wildebeest Migration safaris since 1998.
-We’ve helped thousands of travellers to be in the best possible place at the best possible time for the best possible price.
+We’ve helped thousands of travelers to be in the best possible place at the best possible time for the best possible price.
 If you’re looking for expert planning advice, look no further.
 We’ve compiled all our specialist tips in this handy beginner’s guide to a Wildebeest Migration safari.

 Not even the wildebeest know when they’re going to cross!
 Some arrive at the water and swim over immediately; some arrive and spend days hanging around grazing; some arrive and turn back to where they came from.
 We wish we could predict the crossings, but no-one can.
 This is why it is best to have as much time on safari as possible if you hope to see a river crossing.